 Hallinayat Islands: Healthy marine life with a pristine coral garden and wrecks, resident humpback whales, encounters with manta rays, sperm whales, large pods of dolphin, green turtles, oceanic manta rays, giant groupers, giant catfish, mobula rays and thousands of fish.

-The best season for whale sharks is October to February.
+- The best season for whale sharks is July through September during the plankton bloom.
 For turtles, it is from March to June.
 For big schools of pelagic fish and manta rays, the season is November-December.
 January to March is the humpback season.
 April is the best time for dolphins.
-In summary, from October to June something memorable to see and photograph is making the cruise to the seas around Oman.
+In summary, all year something memorable to see and photograph is making the cruise to the seas around Oman.

 Best Liveaboard Dive Boats – Oman